honganh1206/computer-study/SystemDesign/Dive_Into_Systems/notes/chapter7/Stack frame and frame record.md

 Why do we need a stack frame?
 When we executing function calls, we have *local bindings* a.k.a local variables of the function being executed.
 For that, our approach is to reserve a region of the stack to store the local bindings.

-The memory between stack pointer and base pointer is used for *local variables*.
+The memory region between stack pointer and base pointer is used for *local variables* and possibly *function arguments*.
 Before the function `fname` is called, it saves the previous function's frame pointer `%rbp` (in this case the previous function is `main` as the caller) as the **saved frame pointer**.

 Why do we have frame pointers?
 Every push/pop or sub/add operation changes the **stack pointer (`%rsp`)**, so the addresses of local variables or arguments would keep shifting during execution. `%rbp` equals the **stack pointer value at the start of the frame**, so locals and arguments always sit at fixed offsets relative to `%rbp`